Smash! (comics): Adventure strips

 For most of the Odhams years, Smash! was essentially a humour and superhero comic, with few traditional adventure strips.
-Notable adventure series in the first hundred issues include Moon Madness by Alf Wallace with art by Brian Lewis, and The Legend Testers by Jordi Bernet.
+Notable adventure series in the first hundred issues include Moon Madness by Alf Wallace with art by Brian Lewis, and The Legend Testers by Jordi Bernet and Graham Baker.
 The Rubber Man by Ken Mennell, drawn by Alfredo Marculeta, also had some adventure elements, but was essentially a superhero strip with the central character 'borrowed' from Marvel's Fantastic Four.

 Only three adventure strips debuted in issue #1.
-These were The Ghost Patrol by Gerry Embleton, Brian's Brain by Bert Vandeput, and The Legend Testers by Jordi Bernet; the latter two both had science fiction overtones.
+These were The Ghost Patrol by Gerry Embleton, Brian's Brain by Bert Vandeput, and The Legend Testers; the latter two both had science fiction overtones.
 The Ghost Patrol, a war strip, was actually a reprint of a strip originally called Phantom Patrol that ran in Odham's Swift in 1962 and 1963.
 The Ghost Patrol only lasted until issue #26, as it was symptomatic of the British adventure strips that plagued Smash! during the Odhams years, which tended to be "sloppy in presentation and possessed of little real character or emotion".
 Brian's Brain was cancelled after issue #15 (14 May 1966), but was revived 18 months later in issue #93 (11 November 1967) and then lasted until the March 1969 relaunch.
-Long after being cancelled in 1967, the time traveller feature The Legend Testers was revived in the 1970 Smash!
+After being cancelled in 1967, the time traveller feature The Legend Testers was revived in the 1970 Smash!
 Annual.

 Some adventure strips had begun in Pow!, which was absorbed into Smash.
 The Python, written by Alf Wallace, was a Pow! feature, debuting in Pow! #1 (21 January 1967).
 Experiment X by Ed Feito was also a Pow! (science fiction) feature, debuting in Pow! #44 (18 November 1967).